lixiaotong97/mc-BEiT/README.md

 ## Pre-training on ImageNet-1K
 + Download the off-the-shelf tokenizer and config in this [link](https://drive.google.com/drive/folders/101qHTHO5YiS3RLe7g3j_Uku_JdR7GKge?usp=sharing) and place it under `./weight/tokenzier/`.

-+ We pre-train the ViT-Base model with 16 NVIDIA A100/V100 GPUS on ImageNet-1K as follows:
++ We pre-train the ViT-Base model with 16 NVIDIA A100/V100 GPUs on ImageNet-1K as follows:

 ```
 OUTPUT_DIR="./output/mcbeit_pretrained"